nitrochange/software-patterns/README.md

 # software-patterns
 ### Important design principles
+1. Encapsulate everything what you can
+2. Composition more preferred then inheritance
+3. Program on interface level
+4. Low coupling between communicating objects more preferable
-O - Open for extension, closed for modification
+5. Classes should be open for extension, closed for modification

-Other:
-composition better than inheritance low coupling is better encapsulate everything you can program on interface level
+6. Code should be dependent on abstractions not concrete classes

 ## Observer
 observer pattern - this is a behavioral design pattern that creates a subscription mechanism that allows one object to monitor and respond to events occurring in other objects.
 1. Publisher opens his business and starts to publish some events